-- Receive the draft FY2024 audited Financial Statements as presented in Attachment A and the Management Representation Letter as presented in Attachment C, and recommend both documents for presentation to the East Waste Board; and - 2.
-Note the draft Independent Audit Completion Report as presented in Attachment B.
+- Receive and notes the draft FY2024 audited Financial Statements as presented in Attachment A and the Management Representation Letter as presented in Attachment C; and - 2.
+Receives and notes the Independent Audit Completion Report as presented in Attachment B. - 3.
+Authorises the Chairman and General Manager to sign the Financial Statements as presented in Attachment A and provide to Member Councils.